mmiv-center/FionaDocs/source/EndUser/faq.rst

 How do I start using the system?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Creating a project for your data is of course the first step.
-One the frontpage of Steve use the link at the top to |fiona-apply_name| for a new research project.
+One the frontpage of Fiona use the link at the top to |fiona-apply_name| for a new research project.
 After you got access from IKT to the "Sectra DMA Forskning" start menu link you can login there and see your empty project.
 Start by uploading data to your project following the steps in **How to add image data**.

 Creating a project for your data is of course the first step.
-One the frontpage of Steve use the link at the top to apply for a new research project.
+One the frontpage of Fiona use the link at the top to apply for a new research project.
 After you got access from IKT to the "Sectra DMA Forskning" start menu link you can login there and see your empty project.
 Start by uploading data to your project following the steps in How to send data.
 Information about these first steps are available in the EK handbook (see Forskning / Forskningsprosedyrer, 02.20.7.1 Forsknings PACS).

 Where does the data come from?